 NASA publishes a large collection of photos and videos of our planet as seen from the International Space Station.
 They offer a truly spectacular view of our home.

 This morning our daughter asked me what happens when lightning strikes an airplane.
-She is a little afraid of storms and she was concerned about the passengers of airplanes when there are lightning strikes.
+It is a great question so I did a little digging and the answers are fascinating.